shengchen-liu/CarND-Behavioral-Cloning-P3-master/README.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 38 as evidenced by finding that validation loss reaches the lowest at epoch 38.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 One of my favorite components of Tensorflow is Tensorboard.
 With Tensorboard, model structure and progress can be easily visualized: